openwisp/openwisp-wifi-login-pages/README.md

     - "google-analytics.js"
 ```

-Make sure that all these extra javascript files must be present in the `organizations/<org-slug>/client_assets`
+Make sure that all these extra javascript files are be present in the
-directory, otherwise, it will not get injected while loading the organization page.
+`organizations/<org-slug>/client_assets` directory.

+These scripts are loaded only after the rest of the page has finished loading.

+This feature can be used to load non-critical custom Javascript code.

 ### License